 When you have a home recording studio, you likely have some instruments too.
 You may have a guitar, bass, or even drums.
 So, you need to find a place to put them.

 Sometimes it’s hard to find a free area for instruments.
 Especially in small recording rooms.
 But you can manage it.

-I don’t recommend real drums for small recording studios.
-They take a lot of space, you won’t be able to get a good sound because of the small space, and also you can use drum plugins and get a great sound.
+I would recommend acoustic drums for bigger recording studios because they take up a lot of space and you won’t be able to get a good sound in a small space.

-But if you have an acoustic or electric drum, then a corner is a great place to put it.
+But if you have an acoustic or electronic drum set, then a corner is a great place to put it.
 You can place it in the corner, opposite the wall from your workstation.

 This way it will occupy less space.
 But you need to have a great acoustic treatment behind it.